Introduction

 Insight: The Completeness of \(\mathbb{R}\)

-In optimization and machine learning, \(\inf\) and \(\sup\) appear throughout: the optimal value
+In optimization and machine learning, \(\inf\) and \(\sup\) appear throughout.
+The optimal value of a minimization

 Definition: Distances